-Make sure that you talk to them all the time so that they know they are playing a big part in doing the shopping with you.
+Make sure that you talk to them all the time to know they are playing a big part in shopping with you.

-There’s a good reason why your toddler is misbehaving and going all out to give you a really hard time.
+There’s a good reason your toddler is misbehaving and going all out to give you a tough time.

 Try to see things from their point of view.
 Did they not want to go shopping and is taking out on you?
 All because you are forcing them to do something that they do not want to do?
 Have you recently had another baby that they feel is getting more attention than they need?
 In other words, if there’s a good reason why they are misbehaving, try to be understanding and speak to them.

-Tell them that you understand what they are unhappy about and that if they are good, you will make it up to them when the shopping is over.
+Tell them that you understand what they are unhappy about and that you will make it up to them when the shopping is over if they are good.

 Remind Your Toddler About Safety Rules

-As long as you’re consistent you are with the rules you lay down for your toddler, the more they will understand you and take you seriously.
+As long as you’re consistent with the rules you lay down for your toddler, the more they will understand you and take you seriously.